EDUCBA Logo

 LIKE ‘En_’ Matches strings that begin with En and end with a single character, such as Envelope, Enjoy…

-LIKE “%are_” Matches a string containing the word are and ending in a single character.
+LIKE “%are_” It matches a string containing the word are and ends in a single character.

-It is an excellent method of searching when a string of characters matches one of the predetermined patterns or when we are unsure of what the user is looking for, often known as a fuzzy search.
+It is an excellent method of searching when a string of characters matches one of the predetermined patterns, or when we are unsure of what the user is looking for.
+It is often known as a fuzzy search, which is an essential concept as you learn SQL for real-world databases.
 The LIKE operator is more adaptable thanks to the accessible wildcard characters.

-How to Use SQL Like with Multiple Values in Operator?
+How to Use SQL Like with Multiple Values in an Operator?

 Multiple Values are achieved using Logical Operators.